Marcy-Liddle/AdventureHandyDino/README.md

 ## Could Have Features

 * A speedrun mode with a timer & possibly timesplits that are visible on a Heads-Up Display.
-* UI that shows the amount of health the player has, the objectives & any ability cooldowns.
+* UI that shows: the amount of health the player has, any ability cooldowns & the objectives.
-* Controller support: in addition to keyboard, the game could also be played with other controllers .  .
+* Controller support: in addition to keyboard, the game could also be played with other controllers.

 ## Wish to Have Features